 2. Confirm Comprehensive Insurance Coverage

-Request proof of general liability insurance (at least $2 million for commercial properties), workers' compensation insurance, and commercial auto insurance.
-To be even more thorough, verify certificates directly with insurance carriers, not just with the contractor.
-This step prevents devastating financial exposure if accidents occur on your property.
+Request proof of general liability insurance (at least $2 million for commercial properties), workers' compensation insurance, and commercial auto insurance, then verify certificates directly with the carriers rather than taking the contractor's word for it.

 Pro tip: Never accept expired insurance certificates or verbal assurances about coverage.
 Call the insurance carrier directly to verify current policy status and coverage limits before signing any contract.